Skip to main content

 5:30-6:50 pm @ Kenna Lawn

 There is a lot to be concerned about, and this group talks about it.
 Spend time with others who share your deep concerns for the world and everyone’s futures at tUrnout Climate Action club.
-We meet Wednesdays at 5:30.
+We normally meet Wednesdays at 5:30 in the lower level of Benson, but during tUrn week we are out in nature on our beautiful campus.
 No experience necessary.
 Snacks provided.
-RSVP
+Just show up!